Unexploded ordnance: 2020s

 On 4 June 2025, three WWII-era U.S. bombs were defused in Cologne's Deutz district after being uncovered during construction work.
 The devices—two weighing approximately 1,000 kg and one around 500 kg—were equipped with impact fuses and triggered the evacuation of roughly 20,000 people.
 Later that month, on 17 June, approximately 11,000 people were evacuated in Osnabrück's Lokviertel district to enable the defusal of a 500-kilogram World War II bomb.
+Later that year, on 4 December, a 450-kg British bomb was found in Cologne's Klettenbergpark, prompting the evacuation of 8,400 residents.

+In January 2026, around 6,200 people were evacuated in Aachen after a 250-kilogram unexploded bomb was found near the city centre, leading to temporary railway disruptions.
+In March of the same year, approximately 18,000 residents were evacuated in Dresden following the discovery of a 250-kilogram British bomb during construction work, with authorities establishing a wide exclusion zone for defusal operations.
+Around the same time, a 450-kilogram U.S. bomb discovered at a construction site in Nuremberg prompted evacuations within a several-hundred-metre radius and caused transport disruptions.
+In August, around 5,600 households in Berlin's Neukölln district were evacuated after a 100-kilogram WWII bomb was found in the Neukölln Ship Canal, prompting a 500-metre exclusion zone and a major defusal operation.
+A month later, 5,235 people were ordered to evacuate the Dietrichsdorf district of Kiel in response to a 250-kilogram bomb.

 Malta

 Malta, then a British colony, was heavily bombarded by Italian and German aircraft during World War II.
 During the war the Royal Engineers had a Bomb Disposal Section which cleared about 7,300 unexploded bombs between 1940 and 1942.
 UXO is still being found intermittently in Malta as of the early 21st century, and the Explosive Ordnance Disposal unit of the Armed Forces of Malta (AFM) is responsible for removing such ordnance.
 In July 2021, a Hedgehog anti-submarine mortar which likely fell off a British warship during the war was discovered on a beach in Marsaxlokk and it was successfully removed by the AFM.